ECheynet/carbonCycle7Boxes/README.md

 ## Summary

-The run7Box function is a simple tool for simulating the global carbon cycle.
-It uses a 7-box model [1] to represent different reservoirs of carbon, including the atmosphere, surface ocean, intermediate ocean, deep ocean, sediment, biosphere, and soil.
-The function takes in emissions data from fossil fuels, land-use change, and other sources, and uses it to simulate how carbon moves through the various reservoirs over time.
-To use the run7Box function, simply call it with the appropriate input parameters.
+The run7Box function is a simple tool to simulate the global carbon cycle.
+It uses a 7-box model [1] to represent different reservoirs of carbon, including the atmosphere, surface ocean, intermediate ocean, deep ocean, sediment, biosphere and soil.
+It incorporates emissions data from fossil fuels, land-use change and other sources, and uses this to simulate how carbon moves through the different reservoirs over time.
+To use the run7Box function, simply run it with the appropriate input parameters.
 The function will return the atmospheric carbon dioxide concentration over time.
 The documentation file Documentation.mlx provides detailed information on the input parameters and output of the function, as well as examples of how to use it.
-This is the first version of the submission and there may be some bugs remaining.
-If any question, please ask!
+This is the first version of the submission and there may still be some bugs.
+If you have any questions, please ask!

 ## Content